Unconditional well-posedness for some nonlinear periodic one-dimensional dispersive equations: Linear and improved Strichartz estimates

 \section{Linear and improved Strichartz estimates}

-In this section, we establish improved Strichartz estimates which play an important rule in our estimates.
+In this section, we establish improved Strichartz estimates which play an important role in our estimates.
 Since we treat the general operator $L_{\al+1}$, we first have to restate the standard Strichartz estimate.

 \begin{defn} For $\al\in[1,2]$, we define \EQQS{ \be(\al):=\frac{1}{4(\al+1)}, \quad b(\al):=\be(\al)+\frac{1}{4} \Bigg(=\frac{\al+2}{4(\al+1)}\Bigg). } \end{defn}

 We make use of the Strichartz estimate in the Bourgain space, which is originally obtained in \cite{B93}.